 Have them keep a record of their findings by writing the parts of the apples in the blank boxes on the sheet.
 Go ahead and try an apple taste test for the senses while you’re at it!

-Turn learning into some interactive activities with some apple activities!
-We love science, and science kids can see and feel for themselves helps them love science too!
+Turn learning into more interactive activities with these apple activities!
+We love science, and science activities kids can see and feel for themselves helps them love science too!

 Do apples float?
 You can do this fun apple experiment at home or in a classroom and have students record their findings.

-You can also have students draw an apple tree, draw some details that stood out to them, and then write about their apple findings!
+My Apple Observations You can also have students draw an apple tree, including the details that stood out to them, and then write about their apple findings!
 This will be unique to each student, and we love seeing what each student observed differently.